 These days, making your own succulent arrangement is all the rage.
 A few months ago, I purchased REAL mini succulents…and I think I watered them to death.
 Now I’m onto the faux succulent variety.
 These succ-ers promise to stay as brilliant and charming as the day I purchased them.

 In only one hour, you too can make a stunning succulent arrangement!

-This post includes affiliate links.
+This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 You’ll notice I didn’t fill the entire container with desert foam bricks.
-Instead, I inserted moss into the empty spaces and placed my stems at an angle into the foam.
+Instead, I inserted moss into the empty spaces and placed my succulent stems at an angle into the foam.
 I also trimmed a few stems with wire cutters to make the succulents flush with the foam base.
 For more visual appeal, try alternating colors (reds, greens and blues) as well as styles (cascading versus upright).

 The finished piece will look something like this, depending on the succulents and planter you choose…

 ..and here’s how the succulent arrangement looks in my living room today: